mikako-shirai/Link-Organizer/README.md

 # cc26 Solo MVP Project - Link Organizer

 **PostKit** is a web application designed to help you organize your experience with browsers.
-You can organize and group URLs as you like, and share it with people.
+You can organize and group URLs as you like, and share it with other people.
 No more going back-and-forth between your browser and slack channels, guaranteed.